seth10/splatoon-maps-skill/README.md

-# splatoon-maps-skill
+# Splatter
-A skill for Amazon's Alexa to ask for the current Splatoon map rotation
+A fan-made skill for Amazon Alexa to ask for the current Splatoon map rotation.